Data Model

 Abstract Types

-Properties use 12 abstract types that are database-agnostic.
+Properties use database-agnostic abstract types.
 Database profiles map each abstract type to a concrete type for a specific vendor (e.g. string maps to NVARCHAR in SQL Server, TEXT in PostgreSQL).
 Parameterised templates such as NVARCHAR({maxLength}) use property constraints to produce the final DDL type.

 Key Roles